cityjson/specs/specifications/cityjson-specs.md

 The standard from the [Material Template Library format (MTL)](https://en.wikipedia.org/wiki/Wavefront_.obj_file#Material_template_library) is reused, which is used by the well-known [format Wavefront OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file).

-  - An Appearance Object may have one member with the name "materials", whose value is an array of Material Objects.
+  - An Appearance Object may have one member with the name `materials`, whose value is an array of Material Objects.
-  - An Appearance Object may have one member with the name "textures", whose value is an array of Texture Objects.
+  - An Appearance Object may have one member with the name `textures`, whose value is an array of Texture Objects.
-  - An Appearance Object may have one member with the name "vertex-texture", whose value is an array of coordinates of each so-called UV vertex of the city model.
+  - An Appearance Object may have one member with the name `vertex-texture`, whose value is an array of coordinates of each so-called UV vertex of the city model.

 ```json
 "appearance": {